witer-rs/witer/README.md

 a window quickly, easily, and idiomatically.
 I aim to have feature-parity with `winit` eventually as a secondary goal.

 Cross-platform support is highly unlikely, but pull requests are welcomed if anyone else wants to tackle it.
+`egui` support is experimental and a point of active development.
+OpenGL context creation is similarly under active development.

-⚠️ Warning ⚠️ This project is still hilariously incomplete.
-I am only one student, after all.
+⚠️ Warning ⚠️ This project is still hilariously incomplete and may contain major bugs.
+I am only one student, after all, so please report any and all issues or feature requests!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R6R8PGIU6)